 In the 1980s, Ms. Abercrombie focused on establishing a successful operation to provide bloodstock for her passion, Thoroughbred racing.
 She designed and developed a new farm on U.S. 60, near the original property.
 The new Pin Oak was a labor of love, transforming a 750-acre hunting preserve into an efficient, functional Thoroughbred nursery from the ground up.
 Every aspect was carefully considered and dedicated to raising good horses – planting grass and trees, building roads and fences, constructing barns and residences.

-During the past 50 years, Pin Oak has embodied excellence in Thoroughbred breeding and racing but perhaps as importantly, Ms. Abercrombie has always been an active supporter of her community and the racing industry, ensuring that her hallmark of devotion to the horse and the sport of racing will continue.
+Over the past four decades, Pin Oak has embodied excellence in Thoroughbred breeding and racing but perhaps as importantly, Ms. Abercrombie has always been an active supporter of her community and the racing industry, ensuring that her hallmark of devotion to the horse and the sport of racing will continue.

 Bred and raced by Ernie Samuel’s Sam-Son Farm, Sky Classic won 15 races, 13 stakes, nine which were Graded.
 He earned $3,320,398 and set new course records in both the Rothmans International S.-G1 and the Turf Classic-G1.
 He was voted the Eclipse Award as Champion Turf Male in 1992, earned Sovereign Awards as Champion 2-Year-Old Colt, Turf Male, and Champion Older Male in Canada, and is a member of Canada’s Racing Hall of Fame.
 Retired to Pin Oak Stud, Sky Classic sired six champions, 59 stakes winners, 10 Grade 1 winners, and a total of 106 stakes horses in 19 crops to race.
 Additionally, he is the sire of the dams of at least 43 stakes winners, including three champions.
 “Standing a stallion of his caliber started a very exciting chapter for Pin Oak, and his impact on our breeding program has proven immeasurable,” remarked farm general manager Clifford Barry.